PhilippeDoucette/Flying-Robot/README.md

 ![Quad Image](images//IMGP1502.JPG)

 ## Example Application
 Searching for a lost person, as an application example would require image processing, long-range navigation, voice processing, and other computationally intensive tasks that are best run on a server.
-The robot would be connected to the internet, via Wi-Fi or a cellular data network.
+The robot would be connected to the internet via Wi-Fi or a cellular data network.
 Servers would be data center located.
 High level human control would be done via workstation or mobile device.

 ![Search and Rescue](images/Search_and_Rescue.jpg)